Lourdes Casal: Writings

-Casal wrote many poems and articles about Cuba and exploring what it meant to be an exile.
-In her poetry, she explored how being an exile had changed her life, making her no longer only Cuban, but with a recognition that she would never fully be a New Yorker.
-Racial and social inequality, the suppressive politics of both her homeland and adopted home, and struggle to understand changed Casal from an opponent to a supporter of the Cuban government in the early 1970s.
-In 1971, she began compiling documents to explore the arrest of the poet Heberto Padilla, and her article El Caso Padilla became a pivotal point in changing her stance on Castro.
-She co-founded two journals Nueva Generación (1972), which aimed to critically explore both positive and negative effects of the Cuban regime and Areíto (1974), which was openly supportive of the Cuban state.
+Casal wrote many poems and articles about Cuba and explored identity as a person in exile.
+In her poetry, she examined how being an exile had changed her life, on one hand making her no longer only Cuban, but on the other realizing that she would never fully be a New Yorker.
+Racial and social inequality, the suppressive politics of both her homeland and adopted home, and struggle to understand changed Casal from an opponent of the Cuban government to a supporter in the early 1970s.
+In 1971, she began compiling documents to explore the arrest of the poet Heberto Padilla, and her book El Caso Padilla became a pivotal point reflecting her changing her stance on Castro.
+She co-founded two journals: Nueva Generación (1972), which aimed to critically explore both positive and negative effects of the Cuban regime and Areíto (1974), which was openly supportive of the Cuban state.